 For your information, the table below gives the average weather statistics for Mauna Kea.
-Note that the "A" semester is usually more affected by bad weather; time lost during the first few months of the winter can reach level of 50% and even more.
+In general, the A semester time lost is higher than the B semester, in particular during the first few months of the winter when time lost of 50% and even more has been seen.